-If you’re considering attending Fullstack Academy, we want to make sure you have all the information you need to figure out the financing option that will work best for you.
+If you’re considering attending Fullstack Academy, we want to make sure you have all the information you need to determine the payment option that will work best for you.

-Whether you’d like to pay up-front, apply for a scholarship or private loan, or take advantage of Early Enrollment or an income share agreement you can review the various financing options on fullstackacademy.com/financing.
+Whether you’d like to pay up-front, apply for a scholarship, or private loan, you can review the various payment options on https://www.fullstackacademy.com/payment-options.

 1. Paying Up-Front

-After paying your enrollment deposit the remainder of your tuition is due before you start Week 1 of the immersive part of your program.
+After paying your enrollment deposit, the remainder of your tuition is due before you start Week 1 of the immersive portion of your program.

-You can reduce your tuition cost through scholarship options and by taking advantage of Early Enrollment.
+You can reduce your tuition cost through available scholarship options that you may be eligible for.

 Fullstack Academy offers a variety of scholarships to make coding education more accessible.
 Please note that Fullstack Academy might offer additional scholarships for specific cohorts from time to time.